 Rimaz Mohamed, Ashwini Gawli, Kendra Matheson Perera, Nafeha Khan, Tanya Thomas Fernandes, and Manal Dimachk

-Citizen dialogue is a powerful tool for the human-centered design, strategy, and planning of public spaces, and will greatly influence the social future of a city’s human capital and quality of life.
+Citizen dialogue is a powerful tool for the human-centred design, strategy, and planning of public spaces and will greatly influence the social future of a city’s human capital and quality of life.
 Cities are at the heart of many challenges we face today, but the solutions to these problems also lie at the heart of the cities.

 Keywords: systemic design, citizen action, public places, participatory policy, three horizons, urban planning, future of cities, Communities of Practice